Okay, I've set my second New Year's Resolution. Each

 Slowly I am reading through a book titled In the Steps

+of Moses.
 It is written by Louis Golding.
 After I

 finish it, I will write a complete review, but I have